-LSPGC Gates Dynamic Reactive Support Project (A. 21-02-018) Data Request #1 Request No. DATA REQUEST LSPGC RESPONSE Additiona al Requests 14 Provide all GIS data that have been developed for the Project.
-A ShareFile link to the Proposed Project's GIS data was submitted to the CPUC on April 6 th , 2021: https://kpenvironmental.sharefile.com/i/i59d663c1a864775a 15 Provide any confidential cultural resource location data or reports prepared for the Project, not provided previously, under a separate confidential cover in order to protect sensitive resource information.
+LSPGC Gates Dynamic Reactive Support Project (A. 21-02-018) Data Request #1 Request No. DATA REQUEST LSPGC RESPONSE Additiona al Requests Provide all GIS data that have been developed for the Project.
+A ShareFile link to the Proposed Project's GIS data was submitted to the CPUC on April 6 th , 2021: 14 https://kpenvironmental.sharefile.com/i/i59d663c1a864775a 15 Provide any confidential cultural resource location data or reports prepared for the Project, not provided previously, under a separate confidential cover in order to protect sensitive resource information.
 A ShareFile link to the Confidential Cultural Resources Report was provided to the CPUC on April 6 th , 2021.
-Given the confidential nature of this information, please have the CPUC's cultural resource specialist contact Megan Good ( mgood@kpenvironmental.com or 760-583-9211), who will then coordinate the direct transfer of information between the two cultural resource specialists through a confidential folder.
+Given the confidential nature of this information, please have the CPUC's cultural resource specialist contact Megan Good (mgood@kpenvironmental.com or 760-583-9211), who will then coordinate the direct transfer of information between the two cultural resource specialists through a confidential folder.
 16 It has come to our attention that PG&E has expressed concern regarding granting LSPGC an easement for the north-south access road east of Gates Substation, and LSPGC is considering new access road options to the west of Gates Substation.
-Provide details for all possible access road options to the Project site, including text descriptions, revised figures, GIS data, and any associated revisions to construction information, such as disturbance areas, gravel volumes, etc. LSPGC has developed an alternative exterior access road option (to be included in the Proposed Project's CEQA document) in addition to the primary north-south exterior access road option as described in the PEA (part of which is located on PG&E property).
-The alternative exterior access road option will be located completely on private property not owned by PG&E, west of the PG&E Gates Substation and solar arrays.
-The alternative exterior access road will span two private properties APN 075-060-665 and APN 075-600-067S (i.e., the Proposed Project site) for a total approximate length of 6,600 feet (1.25 miles).
-The approximately 20 foot wide alternative exterior access road will be graded flat and gravel or base rock will be used to create an all-weather, dust resistant surface.
-As with the primary exterior access road, the final 100 feet of the alternative exterior access road is approximately 3.1 acres.
-See revised Figure 3-4 , Project Overview for the location of the proposed alternative exterior access road.
-New or Modified Rights-of-Ways or Easements The alternative exterior access road will require an approximately 35 foot wide, 0.56 mile long easement on APN 075-600-665 and a 35 foot wide, 0.69 mile long easement (or may be purchased in fee) on APN 075-600-067S, which is the same property that the STATCOM Substation facility will be located on.
-The granting of the alternative exterior access road easements will not require the
+Provide details for all possible access road options to the Project site, including text descriptions, revised figures, GIS data, and any associated revisions to construction information, such as disturbance areas, gravel volumes, etc. LSPGC is developing an alternative access road option in conjunction with its ongoing negotiations with PG&E on the primary access road that was included in the PEA.
+The alternative access road will be located completely on private property, west of the PG&E Gates Substation and solar arrays.
+LSPGC is still developing the plans for the access road.
+When those plans are more developed, the requested information (text descriptions, revised figures, GIS data, and any associated revisions to construction information, such as disturbance areas, gravel volumes, etc.) will be provided to the CPUC for its inclusion in the Proposed Project's CEQA document.
+17 The Project includes installation of proposed utilities within or along PG&E's north-south access road east of Gates Substation (e.g., distribution, telecommunication).
+As discussed under item No. 16, above, PG&E may not grant LSPGC an easement for that road.
+Confirm that the proposed distribution and telecommunication lines would be installed within or along which ever north-south access road option is If PG&E objects to the north-south access road as currently proposed, LSPGC will revise its telecommunication lines to follow the path of the alternative access road described in the previous response.
+Updated telecommunication information will be provided to the CPUC when the road plans are more fully developed for inclusion in the Proposed Project's CEQA document.
+Distribution lines are expected to follow the same routing described in the PEA.